-After our session, Tan showed us their working area and shared with us the process of making a pot from the collection of the clay to drying it out in a kiln.
+After our session, Tan showed us their working area and shared with us the process of making a pot from the collection of clay to drying it out in a kiln.
 Take note that we did the tour of their working area in 2021, back when there are not too many tourists in La Union yet.
 I am not sure if they can accommodate you for a tour now.

 They use red soil for the clay mixture.
 From the mountain, they let the soil dry under the sun for 2 days to remove moisture.
 Next, they soak it in water for a day.
 After that, they add ash and sand to the clay and mix the whole thing in a mixer.

 Now to make the pot, they put the mold and the clay in a jigger.
-Then they air dry it for two weeks, sun-dry for 2 days, and dry in a kiln for 5 hours.
+Then they air-dry it for two weeks, sun-dry it for 2 days, and dry it in a kiln for 5 hours.

 How To Get To Pagdamilian Ti La Union